 Mental health is fortified when we adhere to a daily routine, one that includes regular sleep times, regular diets, regular tasks, etc. Among other negative effects, COVID-19 has disrupted the daily routines of so many individuals around the world.

 Much of our mental health is rooted in regularity.
 Whether we realize it or not, we benefit from daily structure – from bedtimes to recipes, we trust the small things to provide order during the day.
-That’s why it’s so important to pursue a healthy diet and a productive sleep schedule where possible: not only are you doing your body a favor in promoting health, but eventually these healthy decisions will become automatic, healthy habits.
+That’s why it’s so important to pursue a healthy diet and a productive sleep schedule where possible: not only are you doing your body a favor in promoting health, but this rhythm of life translates to sound mental health.

 Ultimately, change in daily routine can yield considerable mental health effects.
 A lack of structure and the accompanying healthy practices can leave the door open for threats to your mental wellness, including substance use, stress and depression.

 Making existing conditions more difficult to handle

 It’s no secret that COVID-19 can make existing situations even more difficult to handle.
 Grocery shopping is made more difficult by the required social distancing measures.
 Socializing, meeting new people, getting to know neighbors, hanging out with coworkers and spending time with family are all made more difficult by the limits of gatherings and the obvious health concerns.

 Even hobbies like outdoor sports and hiking are affected by the closing of public facilities.
 The fact that the pandemic has made our settings more difficult to enjoy has understandably fostered a wide variety of mental health challenges.